-In the absence of this information, it has not been demonstrated that the proposed hay barn would comply with the requirements of Chelmsford Local Plan Policy DM30.
+In the absence of this information, it has not been demonstrated that the cow barn complies with the requirements of Chelmsford Local Plan Policy DM30.

 (3) Traffic generated by the proposals

 Members were concerned that the proposed development would generate a level of vehicle movements which would result in an intensification of the existing access to the site and the number of vehicles using Lower Stock Road, which would be harmful to users of Lower Stock Road.